justinnamilee/fairu-chan/README.md

 When you build the config file, if you want to be able to use capture groups for the sprintf you *NEED* to use named captured groups like `(?<a_something>\d\d)` or `(?<b_somethingelse> - \S+)`.
 These get sorted and put into the sprintf in order for ease of use, which is why I tend to prefix them with a single letter then an underscore with some further description.

 If you want Discord support include the "discord" section, otherwise omit it from the config.
-You'll need to install the `WebService::Discord::Webhook` Perl module to use it.
+You'll need to install the `WebService::Discord::Webhook` and `IO::Socket::SSL` Perl modules to use it.

 ---